danielguillan/responder/README.md

 Magic media queries for your Compass project.
 You define the breakpoints, Responder takes care of the rest.

-Forget about variables and long lists of unmanageable and unreusable mixins.
-Responder is the only media queries mixin you'll ever need.
-And it's always ready to use.
+Forget about long lists of unmanageable and unreusable variables and mixins.
+Responder is the simplest and fastest way to start using media queries in your project in a matter of seconds.

 ## Installation